epimorphics/rdf-mapper/doc/doc.md

       "<skos:prefLabel>" : "{label}"
 ```

-This defines one shape and a resources of this shape will be created for each row of the data.
+This defines one shape and a resource of this shape will be created for each row of the data.

 The `@id` line gives an an explicit URI pattern for the created resources, which in this cases uses the row number in the source file to create unique URIs.